MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/environment-migration-process.md

 ## Considerations before starting the migration
 Organizations looking to migrate environments and data from one geography to another need to consider various aspects mentioned below before actual migration.

-**Supported environments**
+**Supported scenarios**

-- Sandbox and Production environments can be migrated from one geo to another.
+- Sandbox and Production environments can be migrated between geographies.
 - Cloud Hosted Environment (CHE) migration is not supported.
 - Migrations into or out of a sovereign cloud environment (for example, US Government Community Cloud [GCC] and China) aren't supported.